circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 - Server v2.x
 ---

-This document describes how to get started with continuous integration on **Windows build environments** on CircleCI.
+This document describes how to get started with continuous integration on **Windows execution environments** on CircleCI.
 If this is your first time setting up CircleCI, we recommended checking out the [getting started guide]({{ site.baseurl}}/2.0/getting-started/).

 * TOC
 {:toc}